Cabin pressurization: Need for cabin pressurization

 Hyperventilation, the body's most common response to hypoxia, does help to partially restore the partial pressure of oxygen in the blood, but it also causes carbon dioxide (CO_{2}) to out-gas, raising the blood pH and inducing alkalosis.
 Passengers may experience fatigue, nausea, headaches, sleeplessness, and (on extended flights) even pulmonary edema.
-These are the same symptoms that mountain climbers experience, but the limited duration of powered flight makes the development of pulmonary oedema unlikely.
+These are the same symptoms that mountain climbers experience, but the limited duration of powered flight makes the development of pulmonary edema unlikely.
 Altitude sickness may be controlled by a full pressure suit with helmet and faceplate, which completely envelops the body in a pressurized environment; however, this is impractical for commercial passengers.